-- 1. Add a new button, or select an existing button. - 2.
+- Add a new button, or select an existing button. - 2.
 Under the 'Function' group bar, select Alternate GC Receipt from the 'Action' drop-down list.

-© 2024 NCR Voyix.
-All rights reserved.
-NCR Voyix - Confidential Use and Disclose Solely Pursuant to Company Instructions 3.
+This is the - 3.
 Select the language you want in effect each time you start a new check from the 'Default language' drop-down list.